 - Must be in working order.
 (City Code)

-- Vacuum with bags and an extra belt for guest to use during their stay.
+- Vacuum with bags and an extra belt for guests to use during their stay.

-- SoCal Vacations housekeeping provides their own vacuum for cleaning.
+- SoCal Vacations Housekeeping provides its own vacuum for cleaning.

 - Washer and Dryer recommended if longer rental stays are desired.